Plagiocephaly

 • Minimising time in pushchairs and car seats

 Plagiocephaly helmets are marketed as a treatment option for plagiocephaly.
-They have some limitations in that they need to be used for the vast majority of the day and can lead to skin problems (e.g. contact dermatitis) and psychosocial problems.
+They need to be used for most of the day, and can lead to skin problems (e.g., contact dermatitis) and psychosocial problems.
 They are not routinely available on the NHS.